Hazel Grove: Transport

 Bus services in the area are operated by Stagecoach Manchester, Diamond Bus North West, High Peak Buses and Belle Vue Coaches.
 Hazel Grove is the southern terminus for the 192 bus route, which runs along the A6 to Manchester via Stockport.
 Other routes connect the area with Buxton, Manchester Airport and Hawk Green.

 Education

-The area has four state primary schools – Hazel Grove, Torkington, Norbury Hall and Moorfield.
-In addition, there are two Catholic primary schools – St Simon's and St Peter's.
+The area has four state primary schools: Hazel Grove, Torkington, Norbury Hall and Moorfield.
+In addition, there are two Catholic primary schools: St Simon's and St Peter's.

-Hazel Grove High School is the area's high school for pupils aged 11–18.
+Hazel Grove High School provides secondary education for the area's 11–18 year olds.